Negrych/socketNativeJS/README.md

 Open file, index.html  in two  browser tabs.

 ## Example Usage
-When incrementing in client1.html, if you open a tab with the client2.html file, you will see that the changes have also been applied.
+When incrementing in first tab index.html, the same result will be in second tabs